 Bottlefeed rescued manatee calves and help nurse them back to health

 Assist with work at other local sanctuaries to improve animal welfare in the country

 Join community support days, helping vaccinate dogs and treat sick pets.

 Be a first responder to rescued and confiscated animals

 Prepare food and bahavioural enrichment for rescued and rehabilitated animals in quarantine and the nursery.

 Assist with ongoing (or your own) research projects

 Boat down the Amazon river to spot wild pink dolphins, go tubing, jungle hiking, night walking, and spending evenings with friends under the stary sky

 Join our dynamic and fun team of vets, nurses and animal managers working in wild Peru at the forefront of conservation.
-You will be based at RAREC rescue center.
 This project has a two week rolling schedule and you can elect to join for up to 8 weeks.

 Peru is sadly badly affected by wildlife poaching, trading and smuggling and as a result animals will end up in the sanctuary after confiscation.
 The onsite veterinary team plays a vital role in assessing new animals, caring for sick and injured animals, coming up with treatment plans and carrying out research into behaviour, biology, and physiology.
 Those with an interest in veterinary medicine and nursing are welcomed to the sanctuary to develop knowledge of exotic species, get hands on helping with treatments and support the sanctuary's great work.
 This project does also have an animal husbandry project for those not aiming for a career in medicine.
 Please contact us if you are interested in this.